 - Other Icons of ‘80s Pop Culture: Air Jordans, Super Soakers, etc.

-These are the sorts of ‘80s memorabilia to look for when you’re buying at a yard sale, and they’re the sorts of items to do your price research on when you’re running your own yard sale.
+These are the sorts of ‘80s memorabilia to look for when you’re buying at a yard sale.
+Do your price research on this 1980’s stuff that will sell when you’re running your own yard sale.

 Do Your Price Checking

-In addition, there are items from the ‘80s that have value not because of the era but because of their rarity and craftsmanship.
+In addition, there is 1980’s stuff that sells and has value not because of the era but because of their rarity and craftsmanship.
 This includes the usual suspects, such as wristwatches or rare movie memorabilia.
 Always do your price research when you think an item may have value!

 If you’re at somebody else’s yard sale and see a piece of ‘80s memorabilia for sale that looks potentially valuable, whip out your phone and look on eBay (and educate yourself beforehand on the best things for buyers to purchase at yard sales!)